Newsletter

 Additional Reminders

-• Outgoing council members should begin submitting nominations for the May Congregational Meeting.
+• Outgoing council members to begin submitting nominations for the May Congregational Meeting.

 Adjournment